SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/process variants/readme.md

 f.
 Click on Activate to activate the variant back <br>

 ### Release and Deploy the project
+a.
+Click on Release button <br>
+b.
+Provide description as “Initial Version” <br>
+c.
+Click on Release <br>
+d.
+Successful project release should be shown with a “Show project version” link <br>
+e.
+Click on the “Show project version” link <br>
+f.
+Click on Deploy button <br>
+g.
+Choose an Environment <br>
+h.
+Click on Deploy <br>
+i.
+Created Trigger will be shown with the option to Deploy <br>
+j.
+Click on Deploy button again shown here <br>
+k.
+Project should be deployed in the Environment successfully <br>

 ### Run the process

 ## License